Innovation in care

 The National Service Framework recommended that patients with long-term conditions should have access to a named ACC to help them manage their illness.
-Our three-year pilot scheme funded 32 ACCs in 19 NHS trusts across England and Wales.
+Our three-year pilot programme funded 32 ACCs in 19 NHS trusts across England and Wales.
 The nurses were recruited into primary, secondary and tertiary centres.

 Where pre-existing arrhythmia services existed, ACCs redesigned care pathways to improve integration.
 Where there was no service, ACCs developed one.